 The main function of the kidneys is to clean the blood, removing unwanted byproducts.
 The kidneys take these byproducts and add them to water to produce urine.
-The kidneys also manage water levels in the body – if there is too much water then they add more to the urine, too little water and they add less making the urine more concentrated.
+The kidneys also manage water levels in the body.
+If there is too much water in the body then they add more to the urine, too little water and they add less, giving a more concentrated urine.

 The kidneys also manage the amount of salts (such as sodium and potassium) in the body by moving smaller or larger amounts into the urine.

 Signs of kidney disease